approov/quickstart-maui-httpclient/README.md

 ![Add ApproovSDK Package](readme-images/add-nuget-packages.png)

 Select and install the latest available version.
+Repeat the previous steps for the `ApproovHttpClient` package.

 ## OKHTTP PACKAGE